lorenzotomada/NS_continuation/tutorial.md

 ## An overview of the data to be passed to the constructor
 The constructor takes the following inputs:
 - `distort_mesh` is a flag which specifies whether mesh should be distorder (see [step 49](https://www.dealii.org/current/doxygen/deal.II/step_49.html)), which in many situations can be crucial in order to observe the bifurcating behaviour of the solution;
-- `adaptive_refinement` is a flag which specifies whether the mesh should be refined adaptively or not;
+- `adaptive_refinement` is a flag which specifies whether the mesh should be refined adaptively or not during time-stepping;
 - `n_glob_ref` is the number of global refinement performed on the initial mesh;
 - `fe_degree` is the degree used for the pressure space.
 Since we are using Taylor-Hood pairs, the degree used for the velocity one is going to be `fe_degree` $+1$;
 - `jacobian_update_step` is the step used for updating the Jacobian in the (quasi)-Newon method;